Disclosure: if you make a purchase through any affiliate links on this page, I may earn a small commission at no cost to you.

 I got the Perilla seed soup with hand cut buckwheat dumplings (deulkkae sujebi) for $7 USD and buchim potato Korean pancakes for $4.50 USD.
 You also get several sides.

-Their other vegan options include acorn jelly salad, kalguksu perilla seed soup with noodles, bimimbap and yeonnipbap, or lotus leaf rice.
+Their other vegan options include acorn jelly salad, kalguksu perilla seed soup, bimimbap and yeonnipbap, or lotus leaf rice.

 Their seating is floor seating and you take your shoes off prior to entering.
 I would definitely go here again!